Telegram Channel vs Group: Which Earns More?

 How Does Paid Access Enforcement Work on a Telegram Channel vs Group?

 Paid access enforcement works identically on both channels and groups — the private container model is the same.
-You make the channel or group private, an enforcement tool generates single-use invite links, tracks access periods, and auto-removes expired members.
+You set the channel or group to private, an enforcement tool generates single-use invite links, tracks access periods, and auto-removes expired members.
+The format you choose changes the content experience, not the access control layer.

 Here is what enforcement looks like in practice: